Texas Series LLC for Real Estate Investors

 Why the Series LLC works well for holding real estate

 Before the Texas legislature enacted the statutes creating the Texas Series LLC, real estate investors had to decide between (1) forming a business entity for each property or (2) holding title to multiple properties within one entity.

-The Series LLC is quickly becoming the preferred business entity for real estate investors.
-By using the Texas Series LLC, real estate investors can now pay for only one business entity and get the liability protection that normally takes multiple entities.
-This is because each property can be owned by a separate series within one Series LLC.
-Should one series be sued, the remaining series (and the real estate owned therein) would not be affected.
+The Texas Series LLC is quickly becoming the preferred business entity for real estate investors.
+By using the Texas Series LLC, real estate investors can now pay for (and maintain) only one business entity and get multiple liability barriers that used to require multiple entities.